ritamsarmah/website/src/data/projects/Accelerate/faq.md

 <details>
 <summary>How do I get started with Accelerate?</summary>
 Accelerate allows you to control video playback primarily using keyboard shortcuts.
-The default controls are:
+The following controls are available, with default keys listed in parentheses:

-- **D**: Speed up
+- Speed up (**D**)
-- **S**: Slow down
+- Slow down (**S**)
-- **R**: Reset to default speed
+- Reset to default speed (**R**)
-- **A**: Toggle to your preferred speed
+- Toggle to preferred speed (**A**)
-- **V**: Show current playback speed
+- Show current playback speed (**V**)
+- Play/pause
+- Skip forward/backward
+- Skip to the end, e.g., skip ads
+- Mute
+- Picture-in-Picture

 These shortcuts can be modified in Accelerate's preferences, where you can create additional shortcuts.
-Accelerate currently supports adding shortcuts for play/pause, skip forward/backward, skip to the end of the video (e.g., for skipping ads), mute, and Picture-in-Picture.
 You can also right-click on a video to adjust playback speed or use the toolbar item to toggle to your preferred speed.

 </details>